zgrossbart/hborecycling/README.md

 I love the idea, but the implementation falls short.
 This project is all about creating a new interactive version of this image which make it easier to use.

-This interactive info graphic made with [PaperJS](http://www.paperjs.org).
+This info graphic is made with [PaperJS](http://www.paperjs.org).
 You can see it running [zgrossbart.github.com/hborecycling](http://zgrossbart.github.com/hborecycling).